Working with Full-Text Search

 }

-Querying over the entire JSON column can be performed in the same way as with any other column part of the full-text index.
+Querying over the entire JSON column can be performed in the same way as with any other column that is part of the full-text index.

 SELECT (MATCH (TABLE ft_records) AGAINST ('records:/.*cumber/')) AS cumber